PanzerPandaNinja/Pentaclock/README.md

 # Pentaclock
 A binary clock in the form of a pentagram

+At midnight the clock will play an MP3 file if sound is enabled to play automaticly in the browser.

 You start with the outer ring on top and read binary clockwise to read the hours.
 Then you start in the middle and go down, then clockwise for the minutes.